 Nowadays, owning your dream home isn’t as impossible as you’d think.
 With so many options and programs available, homebuyers can buy mortgages with down payments as low as 3 or 5 percent.
 Although this is true, it might better to put down as much as you can since a bigger down payment could lower your monthly payments.
 It’s important to keep in mind that you not only have to save for a down payment but for closing costs and other unforeseen expenses as well.

 Before you start saving money for your down payment, you should note how much you’ll need to save.
-Consider sitting down with a mortgage lender to determine what you can afford and what mortgage you might qualify for.
+Consider sitting down with a licensed Mortgage Possible loan officer to determine what you can afford and what mortgage you might qualify for.
 It’s also a good idea to establish a timeframe of when you’d like to be in the market for your new home.
 If you’d like to buy your home in the next year, you might

 have to put away more money each month than if you are looking to buy in five years.